almamedia/il-substance-jsx/README.md

 If you don't want to use `.babelrc`, or don't want to set the pragma globally, you can also set it in each file separately.

-This step needs to be done for each file.
+This step needs to be done for each file separately.

 The following comment specifies that in this file, the pragma will use function `dom` for parsing JSX (`dom` is defined in the next step).